RowellKataan/Unity-C-Sharp-Class-Builder/README.md

 Settings can also generate a Unity Asset Database, so the user can create their own database without the use of SQL.

+Also included in the package is a DatabaseManager and DAL suite that allows the developer to connect to and interact with Microsoft SQL Server, MySQL and SQLite databases/servers.

 Run as a tool from the main menu bar.

 <img src="ScreenShot-1.png" al="Sample Class">